YazidLee/hugo-backup/content/posts/hobby/Windows激活--MSA.md

   * Properties:
     * OA3xOriginalProductId - The Product ID of the BIOS key.
     * OA3xOriginalProductKey - The BIOS product key.
-    * TimeStampClient - The ISO 8601 format date of ticket generation.
     * SessionId:
       * OSMajorVersion - The OS Version Major
       * OSMinorVersion - The OS Version Minor